Events / Beneath Behaviour: Dysregulation, Distress and Disconnection Are Really Telling Us

 Or are we still responding to what is easiest to see, while missing what matters most?

-Hosted by Nikki Bonus, and featuring Dr Mark Williams, Karen Robertson, Matthew Eastman, Richard Crawshaw and Steph Giles, this webinar brings together neuroscience, educator voice, practical school insight and re-engagement expertise to examine one of the most urgent issues in education right now: whether schools are truly equipped to understand the behaviour that sits on the path to disengagement.
+Hosted by Gemma McLean, and featuring Nikki Bonus, Andrew Pearn, Claudia Bou-melheim, Stephanie Giles, and Dr Rachel Baffsky this webinar brings together neuroscience, educator voice, practical school insight and re-engagement expertise to examine one of the most urgent issues in education right now: whether schools are truly equipped to understand the behaviour that sits on the path to disengagement.

 This is not just a webinar about behaviour.